Work With Us

 The Recirculating Farms Coalition has many ways for you to get involved with us.
 We always need assistance with research, writing, fish and plant science, outreach and more.
 Let us know if you would like to help.
 Watch here for internship, job opportunities and more.

-Please see below for January 2014 opportunities.
+Please see below for Summer 2014 opportunities.
 All of our internships are volunteer and unpaid, but we are happy to help you arrange to receive school credit, fellowships, work-study or any other form of compensation available through your school or other institution.

 To apply, please send a resume, cover letter and short writing sample (or other applicable writing or design sample) to: firstname.lastname@example.org or mail to: 5721 Magazine St., #191, New Orleans, LA 70115.